-Includes: (i) shares of Common Stock and Common Stock Non-Voting beneficially owned by the executive officers alone or jointly with spouses, minor children and relatives (if any) who have the same home as the executive officer; (ii) shares of Common Stock which are beneficially owned by virtue of participation in the McCormick 401(k) Retirement Plan: Mr. Wilson - 10,544, Mr. Stetz - 1,186, and Mr. Kurzius - 5,901; and (iii) shares of Common Stock which are beneficially owned by virtue of participation in the Deferred Compensation Plan: Mr. Wilson - 1,095.

-Number of shares included in the above number which can be acquired within 60 days of the Record Date pursuant to the exercise of stock options and/or the vesting of RSUs and/or shares earned under the LTPP.
+- (1) Includes: (i) shares of Common Stock and Common Stock Non-Voting beneficially owned by the executive officers alone or jointly with spouses, minor children and relatives (if any) who have the same home as the executive officer; (ii) shares of Common Stock which are beneficially owned by virtue of participation in the McCormick 401(k) Retirement Plan: Mr. Kurzius 6,972, Mr. Smith 2,152 and Mr. Wilson 10,801; and (iii) shares of Common Stock which are beneficially owned by virtue of participation in the Non-Qualified Retirement Savings Plan: Mr. Kurzius 13,907 and Mr. Wilson 1,117. - (2) Number of shares included in the above number which can be acquired within 60 days of the Record Date pursuant to the exercise of stock options and/or the vesting of RSUs and/or shares earned under the LTPP. - (3) Includes 1,425,212 shares of Common Stock (1,197,801 shares of which can be acquired within 60 days of the Record Date) and 75,567 of Common Stock Non-Voting (58,600 shares of which can be acquired within 60 days of the Record Date) beneficially owned by Alan D. Wilson, as well as, 35,579 shares of Common Stock and 11,081 shares of Common Stock Non-Voting, respectively, held in a charitable trust for the Wilson Family Foundation, and 47,075 shares of Common Stock held in two separate grantor retained annuity trusts.
+Mr. Wilson serves as a trustee of each trust.
+Also includes 25,646 shares of Common Stock held in the Wilson Family Trust, as well as 5,818 shares of Common Stock and 34 shares of Common Stock Non-Voting, respectively, held in two separate trusts for the benefit of Mr. Wilson's children, all shares of which Mr. Wilson may acquire voting or investment power within 60 days.